jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/getting-started/download-the-sdk.md

 <img src="https://img.shields.io/badge/SDK-iOS%20v3-0AAC29.svg?logo=apple">

-<sup>Last updated: April 15, 2019</sup>
+<sup>Last updated: May 15, 2019</sup>

 !!!important
 Use of the iOS SDK v3 requires a JW Player Enterprise license.
 Please [contact our team](https://www.jwplayer.com/contact-us/?utm_source=developer&utm_medium=CTA&utm_campaign=player-docs) if you would like to upgrade your account.<br/><br/>
 If you are using JW Player SDK for iOS 2.x.x, use this [SDK documentation](https://developer.jwplayer.com/sdk/ios/docs/v2/developer-guide/index.html).
 !!!

 To add a player to your app, you must import the JW Player SDK for iOS and then configure your project.
-You can choose one of three approaches to complete these tasks.
-In the following table, several notes about each approach are listed.
-Read each approach and click the GET STARTED link for the approach that suits your implementation needs.
+To complete these tasks, review the table below and click the GET STARTED link for the approach that suits your implementation needs.

 |Approach|Notes|
 |---|---|